telerik/winforms-docs/controls/richtexteditor/features/hyperlink.md

 ![WinForms RadRichTextEditor Hyperlink Review](images/richtexteditor-features-hyperlink001.png)

-You will also need to use **HyperlinkRangeStart** and **HyperlinkRangeEnd**, if you are using hyperlinks for the implementation of a custom logic and want to get all hyperlinks from the document, manipulate the properties of the **HyperlinkInfo** or the whole part of the document that is included in the hyperlink.
+You will also need to use **HyperlinkRangeStart** and **HyperlinkRangeEnd**, if you are using hyperlinks for the implementation of custom logic and want to get all hyperlinks from the document, manipulate the properties of the **HyperlinkInfo** or the whole part of the document that is included in the hyperlink.

 For instance, here is how you can delete all hyperlinks in the document and replace them with some text: